Incognito-CLI/IncognitoCLI/README.md

 ## note

-current state of repo is non-functional as endpoints have been removed (for like auth) this is open sourced for educational purposes only
+Current state of the repo is non-functional as various endpoints (like auth) have been removed.
+This is open sourced for educational purposes only.

-sorry for the very messy code
+Sorry for the very messy code

 [Twitter](https://twitter.com/IncognitoCLI)

-it was a good run, enjoy
+It was a good run, enjoy.

-sincerely,
+Sincerely,
 opm & banana